Futal/get_areena_sub/README.md

  - `sv`: Swedish

 Subtitles are saved in the SRT subtitle file format.
-It is the native file format used by the video player and no conversion happens.
+It is the native file format used by the HTML5 video player and no conversions happen.

 ## Limitations